jcc117/OcarinaProgrammingLanguage/README.md

 This language is also unique in that it takes into account some programming aspects for software development.
 This language shall eventually include built in mocks and stubs in order to more easily facilitate program testing enviroments so third party libraries do not have to be developed.
+Ocarina also has a built-in debugger within its interpretter.

 Ocarina is compiled with a JFlex lexer and JavaCUP parser.
 Source code is compiled to an intermediate representation that is then run on the Ocarina interpretter in a similar way to Java class files and the JVM.